-Joseph's longtime interest in architecture led him to his current position as President of the Board of Directors for the Institute of Classical Architecture and Classical America's Northern California Chapter.
-This affiliation has refined his vernacular of the many traditional styles of San Francisco's architectural heritage as well as a strong connection to the design community, top-tier residential contractors, allied artisans and local architects.
-Joseph also serves on the Board of Directors for the First Tee of San Francisco and is involved with the Fine Arts Museums of San Francisco, the San Francisco Fall Antiques Show and the Olympic Club.
-He was the past president of the Bachelors of San Francisco and has been honored with the Boy Scouts of America Eagle Scout Award.
-His personal interests include golf, skiing, cultural affairs, international travel, gourmet cooking and jazz music.
-Joseph received his Bachelor of Arts degree in Art History from CSU Chico in 1991.
+Joseph's longtime interest in architecture led him to become the President of the Institute of Classical Architecture and Art's Northern California Chapter.
+Joseph also serves on the Board of Directors for the First Tee of San Francisco and is involved with the Fine Arts Museums of San Francisco, the San Francisco Fall Antiques Show, and the Olympic Club.
+He was the past president and chairman of the Bachelors of San Francisco.
+His personal interests include golf, skiing, cultural affairs, international travel, gourmet cooking, and jazz music.
+Joseph received his BA in Art History from CSU Chico.

 "At the end of the day, I believe integrity and relationships are everything in this business.
 My dad always told me that you’re only as good as your word.
 I took that to heart."

 117 Greenwich Street

 San Francisco, CA 94111